Playtime: Production

 The office set for Jacques Tati's Playtime anticipated the dominance of office cubicle arrangements by some 20 years.
 The set was redressed for the trade exhibition sequence.

-Upon its release in 1967, Playtime was the most expensive film ever made in France.
-Like Tati's other pictures, the dialogue has been post-synchronized and its volume turned down to direct the viewer's attention to forms of behavior and visual gags.

-Hulot first appeared in M. Hulot's Holiday (1953) and then Mon Oncle (1958).
-With his long-stemmed pipe, raincoat and hat, and his pants often too short, Hulot moves about somewhat lost outside of his "old quarter" of Paris, bemused and confounded by urbanization and technology.
-Hulot also represented an artistic hindrance for Tati, who by the early sixties wanted to move beyond the character.
-Nevertheless, without Hulot's popularity, any commercial prospects for Playtime would have been nonexistent, and so Hulot does appear in the film.
-Like all characters and spaces within the frame, Hulot becomes part of the scenery; he disappears for long patches of screen time, seemingly lost in the world.

-The film is famous for its enormous, specially constructed set and background stage, known as "Tativille", which contributed significantly to the film's large budget, said to be 17 million francs.
+The film is famous for its enormous specially constructed set and background stage, which contributed significantly to the film's large budget, said to be 17 million francs.
 The set required a hundred workers to construct along with its own power plant.
 Budget crises and other disasters stretched the shooting schedule to three years, including 1.4 million francs in repairs after the set was damaged by storms.
 Tati observed that the cost of building the set was no greater than what it would have cost to hire Elizabeth Taylor or Sophia Loren for the leading role.
 Budget overruns forced Tati to take out large loans and personal overdrafts to cover ever-increasing costs.

 As Playtime depended greatly on visual comedy and sound effects, Tati chose to shoot it using high-resolution 70 mm film and a stereophonic soundtrack that was complex for its time.

 To save money, some of the building facades and the interior of the Orly set were actually giant photographs.
 The Paris landmarks Barbara sees reflected in the glass door are also photographs.
 Tati also used life-sized cutout photographs of people to save money on extras; these are noticeable in some of the cubicles when Hulot overlooks the maze of offices, and in the deep background in some of the shots at ground level.